petermchale/math105A/README.md

 However, I am not sure that this environment will persist between login sessions.
 Your TA will help you with this.

-Open a Jupyter notebook by navigating to the directory in which it is located and typing `jupyter notebook <notebook name>` at the command prompt.
+Open a Jupyter notebook by navigating to the directory in which it is located (the `cd` command is useful here, as is the `ls` command in `Terminal` or equivalently, the `dir` command in Windows) and typing `jupyter notebook <notebook name>` at the command prompt.
+Seek out the TA for help.

 Once you’re finished editing/running your notebook, press `ctrl-c` twice at the command prompt.